vssukharev/bindgen.c3l/README.md

 WIP C bindings generation library for C3 language.

 ## TODO

 - Add support for inlined enums
 - Check vulkan translation for bugs
 - Add support for custom clang flags
+- Add functional macro partial translation

 ## Setup

+> [!CAUTION]
+> Currently c3c in development so it's not stable.
+To be sure that you are using a correct version of the compiler, look at the 'flake.lock': "nodes"- > "c3c" -> "lock" -> "rev".

 1. Copy `bindgen.c3l` directory the dependency directory of your c3 project (`lib` by default).
 2. You can now set `bindgen` dependency for any project target by doing, for example (for more information plesase refer to C3 wiki):